Tennessee Children's Home Society: History

 The Tennessee Children's Home Society was chartered as a non-profit corporation in 1897.
 In 1913, the Secretary of State granted the society a second charter.
 The Society received community support from organizations that supported its mission of "the support, maintenance, care, and welfare of white children under seven years of age admitted to [its] custody."
 The state of Tennessee appropriated funds for the home in its annual budget and, as a result, the home was subject to several state regulations.
 According to the Tennessee Statutes of 1919, the Tennessee Children's Home Society would receive funding in the amount of $75 per child, per year with a maximum capacity of one child per 5000 residents.
 The home was permitted to take on more children if the local county could pay the $75 appropriation and if there were sufficient space in the orphanage for the child.
 By law, children who were admitted had to have a certificate of health, were wards of the home until 18, and could not be removed from the orphanage unless it was in the best interest of the child to be placed elsewhere, and such placement was approved by the home and/or state.
 Additionally, every child received in the home had to be reported to the state comptroller along with the child's date of admission, age, sex, and general condition.
 According to the state, these regulations were put in place "for the benefit and protection of children."

 In 1923, Mrs. Isaac Reese replaced Mrs Claude D. Sullivan as director, after the latter resigned.
 She was succeeded by Mrs. Fannie B. Elrod in 1926.

 Nashville branch

 In 1938, Fannie B. Elrod was the superintendent of the Nashville branch.
-In 1929, noted criminologist Walter Reckless published the article "A Sociological Case Study of a Foster Child", by in the June issue of The Journal of Educational Sociology.
+In 1929, noted criminologist Walter Reckless published the article "A Sociological Case Study of a Foster Child", in the June issue of The Journal of Educational Sociology.
 The article analyzed the behavioral traits of a foster child who was a ward of the Tennessee Children's Home Society in Nashville.